 Passion is good – especially when you are running the show.
 When I meet a business owner or entrepreneur who isn’t excited and confident about what they are doing, I know that the company is heading for tough times.
-There are so many challenges for small businesses that sometimes the leader’s enthusiasm and optimism are the key to finding success at the end of the day.
+There are many challenges for small businesses.
+Sometimes the leader’s enthusiasm and optimism are the key to finding success at the end of the day.

 Even though it’s good to talk to your customers, employees, and partners with passion, though, it can quickly become a liability when you have to sell yourself or your company.
 It sounds counter-intuitive, but if your main sales tactic is to share your excitement about what you do, then you are going to lose a lot of opportunities (and you’ve probably lost out on a bunch already).

 Here’s the problem: getting people excited about what you are excited about is hard.
 It takes a lot of energy, and I mean a lot.
 Even if they are a receptive audience, selling by the force of your passion alone is hard, and not every prospect is going to be receptive initially.
 Think of the last time you tried to convince a friend to like a restaurant you enjoyed based solely on the fact that you liked it.
 It’s not easy…and they’re your friend!

 I’ve met many entrepreneurs and business owners who are exhausted by trying to convince others of the value of their products and services.
 Unfortunately, that means they start selling less.
 They either consciously or subconsciously start to avoid conversations where they have to sell.

 Why is it so hard to sell with your enthusiasm?
 Because inherently your audience doesn’t care about what you are excited about.
 It’s not meant to sound harsh or cold.
 But everyone you talk with has their own problems that they are focused on.
 When you come in and get all excited about what you want to talk about…well, their brain shuts down a little bit.
 You are trying to move them with the force of your personality, and 9 times out of 10, that just doesn’t work.